 The TCEQ completed an assessment of our source water and results indicate that some of our sources are susceptible to certain contaminants.
 The sampling requirements for our water system are based on this susceptibility and previous sample data.
 Any detections of these contaminants may be found in this report.
-For more information on source water assessments and protection efforts in our system, contact the City of Waco Water Quality Lab.
+For more information on source water assessments and protection efforts in our system, contact the City of Waco Water Quality Lab at, (254) 750-1662.